-2-point protractors are universal protractors for turntable cartridge alignment that can be used with any record player (as long as the slots in the headshell are long enough for the alignment geometry you choose).
+2-point protractors are universal protractors for turntable cartridge alignment that can be used with any record player (as long as the headshell slots are long enough for the chosen alignment geometry).

 If you have no idea about the technical intricacies of turntable geometry, do not worry.
 The pre-set values should be fine for most users.

 It is recommended to print the 2-point protractor onto glossy photo paper to protect your stylus.
 Alternatively, a piece of clear packing tape stuck onto the target points will do the trick as well.
 You may also laminate the cartridge alignment protractor.

 Please make sure to print out the alignment template at 100 % scale (to be set in the printing dialogue of your browser or operating system).
 Measure the outer rectangle to be sure it is exactly 190 mm wide.
 If it is not, scale the template by changing the printer correction factor.

 Cut out the protractor and make sure to punch or cut out the spindle hole as precisely as possible.